The History of gap Connah's Quay Nomads FC

 Mark is an experienced English Football League player with over 400 Football League games to his credit - most of which came for Wrexham, but he also counts Blackpool, Burnley, Port Vale and Altrincham among his former clubs.

 Ably assisted by Ken Price, the duo oversaw shock wins over Rhyl, The New Saints, Llanelli and Neath at the Deeside Stadium but could not prevent Nomads slip into the Huws Gray Alliance following the Pyramid re-shuffle.
 This despite a respectable 14th-placed mid-table finish.

-Nomads were Champions of the Huws Gray Cymru Alliance in 2010/11, but failure to obtain a domestic license ruled out promotion.
-Following a league record breaking successive Huws Gray Cymru Alliance Championship in season 2011/12, Nomads obtained a domestic licence and return to the top flight this year
+The Nomads were Champions of the Huws Gray Cymru Alliance in 2010/11, but failure to obtain a domestic license ruled out promotion.
+Following a league record breaking successive Huws Gray Cymru Alliance Championship in season 2011/12, The Nomads obtained a domestic licence and returned to the top flight in 2012.

 Ray Jones (1992 - May 1993)

 Nev Powell/Phil Evans (May 1993-May 1995)